 The seeds are very attractive to ants and they help to spread this wildflower.
 They take the seed back to their nest and eat the fleshy meat.
 When they are finished with the seed, they dispose of it in another part of their nest.
 It is in this space that the seed is protected and able to germinate and grow.

-This perennial likes a moist soil but not wet.
-It grows easily in rotted logs and trees in the forest.
+Trillium Plants likes a moist soil but not wet.
+Trillium Plants grows easily in rotted logs and trees in the forest.
 People use this plant for borders and ground cover for shady areas.

 Common Name: Toad Trillium (or Toadshade)